On the duals of geometric Goppa codes from norm-trace curves: Two-point codes

-\begin{remark} The hypothesis $a'+b' >0$ implicitely assumed in Theorem \ref{teo_ab} is in fact not restrictive.
+\begin{remark} The hypothesis $a'+b' >0$ implicitly assumed in Theorem \ref{teo_ab} is in fact not restrictive.
 Indeed, if $a=b=0$ then, for any $d$, the code $\mC(d,0,0)$ is the code $\mC(d,0)$ without the component corresponding to the evaluation at $P_0$. \end{remark}

 \begin{remark} The divisor of the rational function $y$ on the curve $Y_r$ is $(y)=cP_0-cP_\infty$ (see \cite{geo}, Section 3).
 Hence we get the linear equivalence $cP_0 \sim cP_\infty$.
 So if $d<q$ then Theorem \ref{teo_ab} is very useful to study two-point codes on norm-trace curves (see Example \ref{ex2} below). \end{remark}